 I have seen thousands of patients recover from IBS and other digestive problems by implementing the 4R approach.
 I walk you through this process in detail in my eCourse The Myers Way Guide to the Gut, and below is a quick overview of the program.

 The 4R Program

 - Remove.
 Remove the bad, getting rid of things that negatively affect the gut, including inflammatory foods such as gluten, dairy, corn, soy, eggs, and sugar, infections from parasites, yeast, or bacteria, and irritants such as alcohol, caffeine, and drugs.

 - Replace.
 Replace the good, adding back the enzymes and acids required for proper digestion.

 - Reinoculate.
 Restore a healthy balance of good bacteria by reintroducing beneficial bacteria through a high-quality, multi-strain probiotic supplement.

 - Repair.
-Provide the nutrients necessary to help heal the gut.
-One of my favorite supplements is collagen which is rich in amino acids that quite literally, “seal the leaks” or perforations in your gut by healing damaged cells and building new tissue.
-Another one of my favorites supplements is L-glutamine, an amino acid that helps to rejuvenate the gut wall lining.
+Provide the nutrients necessary to help heal your gut.
+My most comprehensive weapon against leaky gut is Leaky Gut Revive™ powder, which contains powerful gut-repairing ingredients l-glutamine, aloe, deglycyrrhizinated licorice, arabinogalactan, slippery elm and marshmallow root.
+With these ingredients, Leaky Gut Revive™ nourishes and soothes your gut cells, restores your gut’s natural mucosal lining, and maximizes gut-mending fatty acid production.
+Another one of my favorite supplements is collagen which is rich in amino acids that quite literally, “seal the leaks” or perforations in your gut by repairing damaged cells and building new tissue.
 Other key nutrients include zinc, omega 3 fish oils, vitamin A, C, E as well as herbs such as slippery elm and aloe vera.